-Development in Precinct 1 will contribute to reconfiguring GJ Walter Park to improve overall access to the waterfront within the PDA and protect key activities within the remaining open space area.
-Development will also contribute to establishing a waterfront promenade along the eastern length of Precinct 1 which will form part of the movement network, but be designed to enhance public access and enjoyment of the waterfront.

-Development in Precinct 1 will ensure design and land uses in relation to open space provide:
+Development in Precinct 1 will improve overall access to the waterfront within the PDA and protect key activities within open space areas.
+Development will protect the recreation function of GJ Walter Park as an area of public open space.
+Development will also contribute to establishing a waterfront promenade along the eastern length of Precinct 1 which will form part of the open space and movement network, but be designed to enhance public access and enjoyment of the waterfront.
+Development in Precinct 1 will ensure no net loss of public open space.
+Design and land uses in relation to open space provide: